Our research uses brain technologies to improve diagnosis, prevention and treatment of dementia.

 Improve MRI in the clinic

-Launching the Brain Health Centre to improve access to high quality brain imaging for patients.
+Launching the Oxford Brain Health Clinic to improve access to high quality brain imaging for patients.

 Help prevent dementia